sheltermanager/asm3/doc/manual/animals.rst

 Tick the checkbox against each animal that you wish to write an observation for, then update the text/dropdown fields with your observations.
 When you are done, the save button on the toolbar will record a log message containing the values for all selected animals.
-You can choose the log type the message will receive with the dropdown to the right of the save button.

 .. image:: images/animal_obs_log.png